Tutorial 5: Seasonal and Non-seasonal Storage

 1. Creates a new connection conn_hourly_benchmark to store the results of the hourly benchmark

-2. Runs TulipaClustering with 1 representative period of 8760 hours.
-Therefore, the whole hourly year
+2. Runs TulipaClustering using the dummy_cluster! function to create 1 representative period of 8760 hours

 3. Updates the values of the is_seasonal parameter to false.